 WE HAVE TWO CHOICES;

-For mild to moderate snoring problems, I recommend you look at Snoring Home Remedies.
-There are several really good suggestions there!
+For mild to moderate snoring problems, I recommend you look at my page on this website called Snoring Home Remedies.
+There are several really good suggestions there.

 For extreme problems with snoring, (called obstructive sleep apnea), the "gold standard" of treatment is known as "Continuous Positive Airway Pressure" - or CPAP for short.
 This is a face mask that you wear at night, and there is a small pump that pumps air into the mask, creating a positive air pressure inside the mask and therefore also positive air pressure within your nose, mouth and throat.
 This air pressure helps to keep your airway open, and allows you to breath much more easily, which helps to prevent snoring.

 BUT there's ONE problem with CPAP: a lot of people try using it, but cannot tolerate wearing a mask over their nose and mouth all night.
 They just can't fall asleep with the mask on!
 So it doesn't work.
 And a CPAP machine is EXPENSIVE.
 So, even though a CPAP machine CAN give the best results, NOT MANY PEOPLE can tolerate wearing one.

 A dental appliance that you wear at night, in your mouth.
 They work by gently pulling your lower jaw forwards by a few millimeters, to open up your airway.
 Although even the best dental appliances cannot achieve the efficiency of a CPAP, a dental device is much less intrusive, and MOST PEOPLE can tolerate them.
 And here's another plus point - the very best anti snoring device is ALMOST as good as a CPAP - it's very close.

 An extra benefit to a dental anti-snoring device is that dental devices are much cheaper than CPAP machines.